clampz/ocr_project/README.md

 **some more description of project organization**

-The majority of the project goal is the implementation of error back propagation training of a neural network. that code is in the propagate module.
+The majority of the project goal is the implementation of error back propagation training of a neural network, which is in the propagate module.
 Then there's image preprocessing which mostly happens in the capture module.
 The high level image manipulation happens in the main module.